Carlia schmeltzii

 Carlia schmeltzii, known commonly as the robust rainbow-skink, is a species of lizard in the family Scincidae.
 The species is endemic to Australia.

 Etymology

 The specific name, schmeltzii, is in honor of German ethnographer Johannes Dietrich Eduard Schmeltz.

 Geographic range

-C. schmeltzii is native to New South Wales and Queensland in eastern Australia.
+Carlia schmeltzii is native to New South Wales and Queensland in eastern Australia.

 Habitat

 The preferred natural habitats of C. schmeltzii are rocky areas, shrubland, savanna, and forest.